 Pinney Street

-Dr. Elbert Pinney (c.
-1826-1914) was an early investor in Pacoima and father-in-law to Pacoima founder Jewett (a.k.a.
-Jouett) Allin.
+Named for Dr. Elbert Pinney (c.
+1826-1914) father-in-law of Pacoima founder Jewett (a.k.a.
+Jouett) Allin and thus an investor in the new township.
 Pinney was born in Connecticut, earned his M.D. in Ohio, and set up private practice in Illinois.
-Around 1856, he, his wife Harriet (1830-1920), and their kids moved outside of Dallas.
-Slavery was then legal in Texas, and the Pinneys kept five individuals as slaves, including two children.
+Around 1856, he, his wife Harriet (1830-1920), and their kids moved to the Dallas area.
+Slavery was then legal in Texas and the Pinneys kept five individuals as slaves, including two children.
 The Yankee doctor even joined the Confederate Army as a surgeon during the Civil War.
 After many years near Carthage, MO, the Pinneys retired to Duarte in 1886.
-Not content to just grow oranges, Elbert and Harriet were big real estate speculators and also built a 20-room hotel in Sierra Madre in 1887.
-Known as the Pinney House, the structure still stands.
+Not content to merely grow oranges, Elbert and Harriet were big real estate speculators.
+They and their son Henry also built a Victorian hotel in Sierra Madre in 1887.
+Now called the Pinney House, it is currently a private residence.
 P.S.
 From the Life Is Complicated Department: James Pinney (1858-1934), born into slavery at the Pinneys’ Texas home, remained with them after his emancipation.
 He was sharing a house in Monrovia with Elbert Jr. (“Bert”) when he died; both were lifelong bachelors.